 Chief among these was Beirut, which occupied a key location halfway between Byblos and Sidon.
 It gained great importance in Roman times, and has continued ever since to play a prominent role.
 Carrying on the Phoenician tradition, it was regarded as a major financial center in the Mediterranean area until the debilitating fighting of 1975-1990.
 Once called the Paris of the Middle East, it has gradually been regaining its full stature and today is the capital city of Lebanon.

 In Beirut the rebuilding after those years of destruction is very much under way.
 Much of the city is fresh and new.
 Unfortunately, part of the picturesque old city has been replaced in the process.
 The good news from all this is that some ancient relics from the early days of Beirut have been unearthed in the downtown area and are likely now to be preserved.

-The founding of Beirut and its early days are experienced in colorful detail in Chapter 9 of the book Phoenician Secrets, along with maps showing the original settlement.
+The founding of Beirut and its early days are experienced in colorful detail in Chapter 9 of the book Phoenicians Lebanon’s Epic Heritage, along with maps showing the original settlement.